 After being given the welcome introduction, I was put to work with using Buffer (the website used to schedule tweets), where I found relevant news articles about women in STEM and wrote tweets.
 After lunch, Charlotte, Anne-Marie and I headed over to Monster HQ where I took notes in a meeting with Sinead (EU Marketing Director at Monster) about the upcoming #MonsterConfidence event in Glasgow.
 The day ended at the incredibly swanky Shoreditch House, where I got to work on a blog post and tried to not seem like I was scanning the room for celebrities!

 The next few days were busy and exciting, with final preparations underway for the many events scheduled the next week, including two Student to Stemette matching events and the first #MonsterConfidence!
 Along with travelling around central London, I was set to work with phoning and emailing universities and colleges, updating spreadsheets, creating documents such as interview tips for volunteers, and making up goody bags.

 The second week was where I got to see all the team’s hard work put into practice as I attended the London and Birmingham Student to Stemette matching events.
 Both were a huge success and it was inspiring to see all the eager young students so engaged in conversation with their possible mentors.
 After the Birmingham event, there was a tight turnaround as Yasmin and I had to jump into a taxi and speed off to the airport to catch our flight.
 Luckily, we got to our gate and made it to Glasgow where we met the rest of the team, ready for #MonsterConfidence the next morning.

-I didn’t feel ready for my time with the Stemettes to come to its end but I thoroughly enjoyed the two weeks I had and the experience working with such a great team on an important cause.
+I didn’t feel ready for my time with the Stemettes to come to an end but I thoroughly enjoyed the two weeks I had and the experience of working with such a great team on an important cause.